Best HVAC Schools in Louisiana

 If you want a career in heating, ventilation, air conditioning, and refrigeration, Louisiana has solid training options.
 A good HVAC school gives you the hands-on skills and certifications you need for the job.
 Here’s what you need to know before you choose a program.

-HVAC Licensing in Louisiana
+HVAC licensing in Louisiana

 In Louisiana, most entry-level HVAC jobs require technical training, but not a contractor’s license.
 A Louisiana Mechanical Contractor License is required if you plan to run your own HVAC business or work on projects over a certain dollar amount.